Road Traffic Collisions and Casualties 2024 Review

 In recent years a reduction in traffic flows has correlated with a reduction in collisions/casualties and vice versa.
 This reduction may be due in part to less traffic being on the roads during Covid and people going into lock down and having to self isolate

-The chart below shows the changes in the amount of traffic using Dorset’s roads between 1983 and 2023.
+The chart below shows the changes in the amount of traffic using Dorset’s roads between 1983 and 2024.

-Chart showing traffic growth
+Graph showing traffic growth in Dorset 2024

 Estimated costs of road traffic collisions